-The unaudited pro forma consolidated balance sheet as of June 15, 2003 gives effect to the Transactions as if they occurred on such date.
-The unaudited pro forma consolidated statements of income for the fiscal year ended December 29, 2002 and the two fiscal quarters ended June 15, 2003 give effect to the Transactions as if they had occurred on the first day of fiscal 2002.
+The unaudited pro forma consolidated statements of income for the fiscal year ended December 29, 2002 and the three fiscal quarters ended September 7, 2003 give effect to the Transactions as if they had occurred on the first day of fiscal 2002.
 In addition, the unaudited pro forma consolidated financial data gives effect to the purchase of an aggregate of \$206.7 million of our 10 3/8% senior subordinated notes in the 2009 Notes Tender Offer.
 Further, pro forma interest expense related to the term loan facility of our new senior secured credit facility is based upon the actual LIBOR rates that were in effect for the periods presented.
 We believe that using actual LIBOR rates results in a more representative presentation of pro forma interest expense than using current LIBOR rates.

-The unaudited pro forma consolidated financial data do not purport to represent what our results of operations, balance sheet data or financial information would have been if the Transactions had occurred as of the dates indicated or what such results will be for any future periods.
-The unaudited pro forma adjustments are based upon available information and certain assumptions that we believe are reasonable and exclude certain non-recurring charges as disclosed.
+The unaudited pro forma consolidated financial data do not purport to represent what our results of operations or financial information would have been if the Transactions had occurred as of the first day of fiscal 2002 or what such results will be for any future periods.
+The unaudited pro forma adjustments are based upon available information and certain assumptions that we believe are reasonable and exclude certain non-recurring charges incurred as a result of the Transactions and reflected in the historical consolidated statement of income for the three fiscal quarters ended September 7, 2003.
 You should read our unaudited pro forma consolidated financial data and the accompanying notes in conjunction with our historical financial statements and the accompanying notes thereto included elsewhere in this prospectus and the other financial information included under the headings "Capitalization" and "Management's discussion and analysis of financial condition and results of operations."